Clients

 -

-Closed Loop Partners (CLP) set out to launch a new impact investment fund.
+A fund manager set out to launch its first climate fund focused on “first of a kind” mitigation and adaptation infrastructure.
 They wanted to ensure the fund’s capital would be catalytic, with myriad environmental and social impact targets in addition to a financial return appropriate for a catalytic fund.
-CLP engaged Build for Good to:
+The firm engaged Build for Good to:

 Develop a Theory of Change for the fund

-Design a multi-asset class investment strategy to close investors’ waste loops, reduce emissions, support job creation, attract a meaningful multiple of outside capital into funded projects, and deliver an appropriate financial return
+Design a multi-asset class investment strategy to reduce emissions, support long-term job creation, attract a meaningful multiple of outside capital into funded projects, and deliver an appropriate financial return

 -

-We partnered with CLP Capital Management’s leadership to align strategic vision among team members, set impact and financial return targets, and develop initial marketing materials.
+We partnered with the firm’s leadership to align strategic vision among team members, set impact and financial return targets, and develop initial marketing materials.
 Our work included:

-Market Insights & Team Engagement: Surveyed team members and conducted market research to identify existing funding gaps and pipeline opportunities.
+Market Insights: Surveyed other investors and project developers in the sector and conducted market research to identify existing funding gaps and pipeline opportunities.

 Theory of Change Development: Built a clear, outcomes-driven framework to guide the fund’s catalytic impact and investment approach.

-Investment Strategy Design: Recommended sectors and sub-sectors of focus, a target asset allocation, and a financial return target as part of an overall strategy aligned with financial return targets, CLP impact goals, and anticipated investor priorities.
+Investment Strategy Design: Recommended sectors of focus, a target asset allocation, impact targets for emissions reduction and social impact, and a financial return target as part of an overall strategy aligned with intended funder priorities.

 Investor Narrative Development: Drafted initial marketing materials to support early outreach and engagement with prospective investors.